-The abstract ego is extremely volatile because it is not stable.
-Something that exists only as a duality has no existence on its own.
+The abstract ego is extremely volatile because it has no existence on its own, its just a process of creating psychological separation.
 Furthermore, the differences that the ego uses to create idea distance between you and others, are all abstract, they don’t pertain to differences in fundamental needs or vulnerabilities.

 We are therefore often confined to a sort of reactive state of well-being because it constantly seeks to articulate comparisons to clarify, to elevate, itself, to “survive”.

 Part 3: Expressions of the Abstract Self

 Lines we draw in the air to create a fixed sense of cause and effect.